nikkilocke/AccountServer/README.md

 ### Adding your own skins

-You can add your own skins - to create a skin called **name**, just create 2 files, **name.css** and **name.js**,in the **html/skin** folder.
-You can enter any css you like in the css file to override the css in the regular **html/default.css** file.
+You can add your own skins - to create a skin called **name**, just create 2 files, **name.css** and **name.js**,in the **CodeFirstWebFramework/skin** folder.
+You can enter any css you like in the css file to override the css in the regular **AccountServer/default.css** file.
 You can also add javascript in the js file (not recommended).

 # Using more than 1 database

-If you want to use more than 1 database (e.g. 1 for personal finances and one for company, or 1 for each person in your household), you can run multiple copies of AccountServer, using different configuration files for each one.
+If you want to use more than 1 database (e.g. 1 for personal finances and one for company, or 1 for each person in your household), AccountServer can use a different database depending on the url you use to access it.
+For example, your local computer can be accessed using `http://localhost:8080/` or `http://127.0.0.1:8080/`

-* Copy AccountServer.config in Windows Explorer:
-  * Right click on AccountServer.config and choose "Copy" from the menu.
-  * Right click on a blank space in the Windows Explorer menu, and choose "Paste" from the menu.
-  * Right click on the new file (called something like "AccountServer - Copy.config"), and choose "Rename".
-  * Type in a new name (e.g. **Personal.config**).
-The name **must** end with **.config**.
-* Edit the new config file:
-  * Change the ConnectionString setting to point to your new database.
-If the database is SQLite, all you need to change is the Data Source file name - e.g. **Personal.db"".
-  * Change the Port setting to a different number (e.g. **8081**).
-  * If running on Windows, register the new port:
-     * Open a command prompt as administrator (in your start menu, search for "CMD", right click it, and choose "Run as Administrator").
-     * In the command prompt, register the new port - type **netsh http add urlacl url=http://+:8081/ user=Everyone**
-     * Close the command prompt.
-* Now you can run another copy of AccountServer using the new config file - just create a shortcut to run "AccountServer Personal.config" (or whatever you called your config file).
-* This copy will listen on the new port, and use the new database.
-* You can connect to it by browsing to **http://localhost:8081/**
+You achieve this by adding entries to the Servers array in AccountServer.config, as follows:

+	"Servers": [
+		{
+		"ServerName": "localhost",
+		"Namespace": "AccountServer",
+		"Title": "AccountServer Database",
+		"Database": "SQLite",
+		"ConnectionString": "Data Source=C:/ProgramData/AccountServer/AccountServer.db"
+		},
+		{
+		"ServerName": "127.0.0.1",
+		"Namespace": "AccountServer",
+		"Title": "Personal Database",
+		"Database": "SQLite",
+		"ConnectionString": "Data Source=C:/ProgramData/AccountServer/Personal.db"
+		}
+	]

+You can add more named urls by editing your hosts file (on Windows this is in C:\Windows\System32\drivers\etc\hosts), fort example by adding the following line:

+	127.0.0.1 personal accounts

+(You can add more different names separated by spaces on the same line if you needs more than 2 databases)

+The servers array would then be:

+	"Servers": [
+		{
+		"ServerName": "accounts",
+		"Namespace": "AccountServer",
+		"Title": "AccountServer Database",
+		"Database": "SQLite",
+		"ConnectionString": "Data Source=C:/ProgramData/AccountServer/AccountServer.db"
+		},
+		{
+		"ServerName": "personal",
+		"Namespace": "AccountServer",
+		"Title": "Personal Database",
+		"Database": "SQLite",
+		"ConnectionString": "Data Source=C:/ProgramData/AccountServer/Personal.db"
+		}
+	]

+and the urls would be http://accounts:8080/ and http://personal:8080/